Oral Presentation Instructions

 To perform the presentation, the following equipment will be available in the conference room:

-- Presentation Laptop (with Windows 8 operating system) and LCD projector
+- Presentation Laptop (with Windows 8 or Windows 7 operating system) and LCD projector

-The presenter should prepare a reasonable number of PowerPoint slides, so as not to exceed the allotted time.
+The presenter should prepare a reasonable number of PowerPoint slides, so as not to exceed the 20 minute time.
 Typically, 1 slide is presented in 1 minute.
 Additional slides could be prepared as backup slides to support possible answers to attendees' questions.

 Slides should not be overcrowded by text and graphics.
 Too much text should be avoided.
 Slides should support the presentation, they should not be simply read by the presenter.